Beta (motorcycle manufacturer): 2010-2014 1st Generation Beta Motors

-2015 - 2019 Perfect Displacement Motors
+2015-2019 Improved Perfect Displacement Motors

 2015 saw the introduction of new engine displacements.
-The 350 remained the same.
-The 400 was reduced to 390, the 450 reduced to 430 and the 498 was reduced to 480 to provide the same horsepower and torque as the 2014 models yet with more “useable” power.
+The displacement of the 350 was unchanged.
+The 400 was reduced to 390, the 450 reduced to 430 and the 498 was reduced to 480 to provide the same horsepower and torque as the 2014 models yet with more “usable” power.
 Beta engineers call these the "perfect displacements.”
-The RS (dual-sport) models were available in 390, 430 and 500 only.
-2015 also saw the introduction of the x-trainer 300cc 2-stroke employing oil injection.
-Fuel injection was introduced to the 350cc 4-stroke.
+The RS (dual-sport) models were available in the 390, 430 and 480 (labeled 500) displacements.
+2015 also saw the introduction of the x-trainer 300 cc 2-stroke employing oil injection.
+Fuel injection was introduced to the 350 cc 4-stroke.

 2016 saw the addition of the 350 to the RS line.
 Oil injection was added to the 250 and 300 2-strokes.
 The remaining 4-strokes 390, 430 and 480/500 received fuel injection.
 All 4-stroke models now come with plastic skid plates and translucent fuel tanks.

-In 2017 all bikes gained the convenient push button seats.
+In 2017 all bikes gained the convenient push button electric start.
 The RS models are rebranded RR-S and gained USFS spark arrestors.
 The bikes designated RR-S are full-on versions of their electric start, fuel-injected, four-stroke dirt bikes, outfitted with the bare minimum required for a license plate.
 RR race edition bikes gained the new Sachs closed cartridge forks.
-Beta also introduced Lithium Ion batteries while the RR-S models became electric start only with the option of an add-on kick starter.
+Beta also introduced lithium-ion batteries, while the RR-S models became electric start only with the option of an add-on kick starter.

 2019 saw the introduction of the carburetor equipped 200 to the RR 2-stroke line.
 All models of the RR line 200, 250 and 300 gained electric start.
 The 125 RR-S gained electric start while 125 RR remained kick start only.

-Through 2019 all RR-S models included an AGM battery, a 200W stator, handlebar-mounted ignition map switch, fold-away mirrors, and a factory-installed radiator fan.
+Through 2019 all RR-S models included an AGM battery, a 200 W stator, handlebar-mounted ignition map switch, fold-away mirrors, and a factory-installed radiator fan.
 The RR models are the "race editions" featuring performance tweaks and stiffer suspensions but no street gear.